Techprossng/Techpross-backend/API_DOCUMENTATION.md

     - `email`: `string`
     - `password`: string

-If the body is not in `application/json` format: status code: `400`
+If the body is not in `application/json` format - status code: `400`
 ```js
 { error: 'Not a JSON' }
 ```

-Any missing parameter returns: status code: `400`
+Any missing parameter returns - status code: `400`
 ```js
 { error: <parameter_name> }
 ```

-if `firstName` is missing:
-status code: `400`
+if `firstName` is missing - status code: `400`
 ```js
 { error: 'Missing first name' }
 ```

-On successful user registration: status code: `201`
+On successful user registration - status code: `201`
 ```js
 {
     message: 'Registration successful',